What information must a recorded match contain to be used to calculate Evals?

 The difference between the teams’ average Evals (prior to changes from that match).

-The match’s resulting goal differential.
+The final goal differential.

 Next, this dataset is used to fit two formulas—one for goal differential and one for win/draw/loss odds—each based on average team Evals.